 Best Car Insurance in North Carolina for Military Drivers

-Erie has the best auto insurance in North Carolina for those with a military background, scoring 94 out of 100 on our ranking system, with $630 as the average annual premium.
+Erie has the best auto insurance in North Carolina for active-duty military members and veterans, scoring 94 out of 100 on our ranking system, with $630 as the average annual premium.

-Although USAA does not appear in the top list of insurers in the state, it is renowned for offering the cheapest coverage for military members and their families.
+Although USAA does not appear in the top list of insurers in the state, it is renowned for offering the cheapest coverage for members of the military community.

 Offers policies customized to military members and their families

-Does not offer unique coverage options and lacks gap insurance and new or better car replacement coverage
+Does not offer unique coverage options and lacks new or better car replacement coverage

 USAA provides the best coverage for military drivers and their families.
 Its policies are also widely available and the most affordable in the United States.